polastre/clyde-book/01-Getting Ready.md

 By now you've received your Clyde and you've played with its basic functionality.

 Here's how you get started programming it.
+If you want to play by the rules, you can can follow [the official Fabule instructions](https://fabule.com/clyde/getting-started-software) instead.

 ## Preparing your computer